golemfactory/awesome-golem/README.md

 ### golem-js - the JS SDK from Golem

-[JS SDK](https://github.com/golemfactory/golem-js) is a library and set of developer tools and docs that are aimed to enable developers to create Golem applications running in Node.js or browser context.
+[golem-js](https://github.com/golemfactory/golem-js) is a library and set of developer tools and docs that are aimed to enable developers to create Golem applications running in Node.js or browser context.

 ### Jupyter on Golem